- Step-by-step procedures

 To support you in these efforts, we have also compiled several suggested classroom activities from teachers in our network that may be of use and interest.

-Below is information to keep in mind when teaching the content in this unit.
-This material is intended to help teachers consider the complexities of teaching about contemporary antisemitism and to deliver accurate and sensitive instruction.
+Below is information to keep in mind when using this lesson.
+This material is intended to help teachers consider the complexities of teaching contemporary antisemitism and to deliver accurate and sensitive instruction.
 For interested educators, Echoes & Reflections staff provides one on one support in lesson planning and preparation.
 Contact us here to learn more.

-This unit provides an opportunity for students to understand that antisemitism did not end after the Holocaust.
-Students will learn about the persistence of antisemitism worldwide and analyze the different types of contemporary antisemitism that are present in society today.
-These include classical to newer forms of antisemitism as well as new forms based on old ideas.
-In addition, students will be introduced to individuals who refuse to be bystanders to antisemitism as they consider the responsibility of all members of society to respond to and prevent antisemitism and all forms of bigotry.
+The lessons in this unit increase students’ awareness that antisemitism did not end after the Holocaust and provide them with opportunities to learn about the persistence of antisemitism in its contemporary forms.
+Students investigate the ways in which old ideas about Jews and Judaism have given rise to new expressions of antisemitism and consider the interconnectedness of all forms of oppression.
+In addition, students are introduced to individuals who refuse to be bystanders to bigotry as they explore the responsibility of all members of society to respond to and prevent antisemitism and all forms of hate.

 ESTIMATED COMPLETION TIME